zalando-stups/fullstop/fullstop-whitelist/README.md

 ## Whitelisting rules

 The whitelisting engine consists of a configurable set of rules.
 One rule contains multiple matching criteria, that are applied to violation objects.
-Iff **all** checks within one rule yield true, the whitelisting was successful.
+If and only if **all** checks within one rule yield true, the whitelisting was successful.
 Each rule is immutable, which means, the checks within the rule cannot be changed.
 However rules have a modifiable expiration date.
-For example: A feature team and the IT compliance team agreed upon a temporary workaround, that would result in Fullstop showing violations, a whitelisting rule can be created with a expiration date set.
+For example: A feature team and the IT compliance team agreed upon a temporary workaround, that would result in Fullstop showing violations, a whitelisting rule can be created with an expiration date set.
 In case the exact expiration date is not yet known, a rule can also be invalidated at any later point in time.
 This is the only possible modification to an existing rule.
 Updating the checks of a rule, will result in the old one being invalidated and a new rule with updated check criteria being created.
 This way, traceability of whitelisting decisions is guaranteed.